It’s simple. We do everything we can to help you live your best life.

 Clinical, hands-on treatment of soft tissues in the body, which helps alleviate discomfort related to injury, chronic pain, muscular overuse and occupational stresses.
 Registered Massage Therapists (RMTs) achieve this by applying pressure strategically with the use of their hands, fingers, forearms and elbows to the body.

-ABA teaches life skills, promotes development and fosters changes in behaviour.
-More specifically, ABA can help increase language and communication skills, improve attention, focus, social skills, memory and academics, and decrease problematic behaviours.
-ABA is often used with children on the Autism spectrum to help develop skills for greater independence.
+Behaviour Therapy teaches life skills, promotes development and fosters changes in behaviour.
+More specifically, Behaviour Therapy can help increase language and communication skills, improve attention, focus, social skills, memory and academics, and decrease problematic behaviours.
+Behaviour Therapy is often used with children on the Autism spectrum to help develop skills for greater independence.

 A structured, one-on-one, goal-oriented form of care for children and youth that provides a break for the family while addressing therapeutic goals.
 Using a strengths-based approach, therapeutic mentors address emotional, behavioural, social and communication needs.
 They also use coaching and skill development training under the direction of a regulated healthcare professional.